AyoubMounim/CRFforTimeSeries/README.md

     history.iloc[i+1, 5] = yhat[0] - alpha
 ```

-The prediction at each step, along with the upper und lower end of the conformal interval, are stored in the same original time series data frame so that we can easily confront them
+The prediction at each step, along with the upper und lower end of the conformal interval, are stored in the same original time series data frame, so that we can easily confront them

 ![pred](/Plots/price_pred.png)

 The conformal interval is represented by the shaded region in the plot.
 Computing the error rate, namely the percentage of times in which the actual value is outside the prediction region, gives an error of 4%, which is less that 10% as expected.

-## Future Impovement
+## Future Improvement

 - Writing more efficient code
 - Improving the prediction model by introducing more technical indicators